EJ-G0mez/Crafting_System/README.md

   ### Functions

-  This section will show every function that this class has
+  This section will show every function that this class has.

   <ins>AddToInventory</ins>